Today's Articles

 Desmond was sold a ticket to the balcony, unaware of the segregation, and, being shortsighted, went to sit in the floor section.
 When asked to move, she realized what was happening, refused, and was forcibly removed from the theater, causing injury to her hip; she also was jailed and had to pay a $20 fine.
 The tax on the balcony price of 20 cents was two cents; the tax on the floor price of 40 cents was three cents.
 She was convicted of depriving the government of one cent in tax.
 While in jail, she was never informed about her right to legal advice, a lawyer, or bail.

 After her release, her husband’s advice was to let it go.
 However, the leaders of the Cornwallis Street Baptist Church, Minister William Pearly Oliver and his wife Pearline, encouraged her to take action.
 With their support, Desmond decided to fight the charge in court.
 With the help of her church and the Nova Scotia Association for the Advancement of Colored People (NAACP), Desmond hired a lawyer, Frederick William Bissett, who represented her in the criminal trials and attempted, unsuccessfully, to file a lawsuit against the Roseland Theatre.
-Carrie Best broke the story of Desmond in the first edition of The Clarion, the first Black-owned and published Nova Scotia newspaper.
+Carrie Best broke Desmond's story in the first edition of The Clarion, the first Black-owned and published Nova Scotia newspaper.
 Best had herself previously confronted the racial segregation of the Roseland Theatre.

 During the trials, the government argued that this was a tax evasion case.
 The statute used to convict Desmond contained no explicitly racist or discriminatory language.
 A provincial act regulating cinemas and movie theatres required the payment of an amusement tax based on the price of the theatre ticket.
-Since the theatre would only agree to sell Desmond a cheaper balcony ticket, but she insisted on sitting in the more expensive main floor seat, she was one cent short on tax.
+Since the theatre would only agree to sell Desmond a cheaper balcony ticket, she insisted on sitting in the more expensive main floor seat, and she was one cent short on tax.
 Her council's decision to opt for a judicial review rather than appeal the original conviction proved disastrous.
 Bissett, Desmond's lawyer, tried to appeal the decision based on her being wrongfully accused of tax evasion, not based on racial discrimination.

 When dismissing the case, the Magistrate said: “Had the matter reached the court by some other method than certiorari, there might have been an opportunity to right the wrong done this unfortunate woman.
 One wonders if the manager of the theatre who laid the complaint was so zealous because of a bona fide belief that there had been an attempt to defraud the province of Nova Scotia of the sum of one cent, or was it a surreptitious endeavor to enforce a Jim Crow rule by misuse of a public statute.” — Justice William Lorimer Hall, when dismissing Desmond's application.